Harshita27/DBLPGraph/README.md

 1. Database Creation: Create jar with main class as ParseInProceedings.java

-2. Database Traversal: reate jar with main class as TraverseGraph.java By default these classes have the path set for ec2 instance which can be changed
+2. Database Traversal: Create jar with main class as TraverseGraph.java By default these classes have the path set for ec2 instance which can be changed